LeoAzzollini/LeoAzzollini/_pages/about.md

 \
 My work has appeared in leading journals such as the _European Sociological Review_, and _Social Science Research_, featured in the European Social Survey Select Findings, and has received media attention in outlets including the BBC and RTÉ Ireland.

-Motivation
----
-More than two millennia ago, **Aristotle of Stagira** argued that inequality was the “_origin of all rebellions_” (Politics, V, 1301b), and that its excessive levels would create _“a state of slaves and despots, of people that envy and people that despise_” (Politics, V, 1295b).
-My motivation as a social scientist is to explore how inequality, in a broad sense, affects different facets of society and democracy.
-I do so with an interdisciplinary lens spanning Economic Sociology/Social Stratification, Social Demography, and Comparative Politics.

 Info and Contact